 Another benefit of the internal rotor motor lies in the small moment of inertia (tendency to resist angular acceleration) of the rotating shaft.
 This quality gives this type of electric motor an incredible ability to run at high speeds.

 It’s a good idea to consider both internal and external rotor motors when looking for an electric drive solution.
 Picking one is tricky, and sometimes it is necessary to try both before drawing conclusions.
-We believe that an application-specific motor and control design is most beneficial and can really add value to a product.
+At Fisher & Paykel Technologies, we believe that an application-specific motor and control design is most beneficial and can really add value to a product.